Megabyteceer/thing-editor/readme.md

 ## What is ready:
  - Scene tree editor (no drag and drop yet);
  - Property editor;
- - MovieClip component with timeline;
+ - MovieClip component with physic-based timeline;
  - Portrait/landscape switching;
  - multilanguage text;
  - build project as release folder;
  - load custom user components form project's js folder

+## What is need to do:
+ - atlases packing for projects created in thing-editor.
+ - sounds bitrate settings UI
+ - drag and drop for "scene-tree" and "classes list"

 ### How it is works:
 Editor uses nodejs as local server to access project's filesystem, and chrome as UI.